|This is the ideal drakon body. You might not like it, but|

 The Dragon's Secret is not an entirely new product.
 It's based on salvaged dungeon maps from the seventies, and an abridged version was already published last year as part of the North Texas RPG Con fundraiser (Legends of Adventure, by Pacesetter Games & Simulations).
 The revamped version was originally part of the Dungeons of Doom IV Kickstarter campaign by Star Hat Miniatures, along with its sister product Quack Keep.
 After all the limited editions it's no wonder I got giddy with excitement when I saw it finally being released on DriveThruRPG.
 I was also a bit worried though.
 Does Jennel still has her edge after three decades?

-The book is 52 pages long.
+The Dragon's Secret is a 52 pages long book.
 The cover is the most drool-inducing I saw recently.
 I have a soft spot for ugly dragons, dragons with beaks, dragons with ears, dragons with hair, and Jennel's artwork hits the mark in every way.
 If the art wasn't enough in selling the module, there are still blurbs, taglines, summaries to help you make up your mind.
 They have all the right words that make my D&D-senses tingling: dungeon, doom, dragon, mystery, hoard, treasure!
 I usually don't linger much on covers, but this is so well laid out, written, and illustrated, that I had to stay and praise it a bit more than I planned.
 Time to move on!
 The interior has a nice two-column layout, and great black and white art done by Jaquays, Darcy Perry, Rick Hershey.
 My favorites are the medieval etchings, and the cartography, which is easily on Dyson Logos level.

 After the foreword we get a half page long backstory about how the Cathedral of the Golden Dragon has risen, and fallen.
 The whole institute started out as a scam: the gold dragon Aulde Dawne in reality was the sorceress Dawne Rozyfingers, polymorphed by her partner in crime Steed Bramble, who convinved the locals that keeping a gold dragon nearby at the cost of some golds and jewels would be beneficial.
 Fast forward an unknown amount of time, and you have a whole cathedral with acolytes worshipping the dragon.
 Bramble thought this would be the right time to get out, but died before he could finish the preparations.
 When Aulde Dawne learned the man who can polymorph her back to human form died she lost her marbles and devastated the countryside.
 Some heroes eventually hunted her down, but found little treasure in her lair.